cosmosking2050/API/1.3/CONTENTS/APPENDIX/APPENDIX_B.md

 </tr>
 <tr>
 <td>E106 You can call API every X seconds</td>
-<td>E829 'customdataid' is the invalid.
+<td>E829 'custom identifier value' is invalid.
 Only Alphabet, Numbers or a Space is allowed</td>
 </tr>
 <tr>
 <td>E107 This account has no rights to use this action</td>